Mithgol/node-fido2twi/README.md

 In the posted tweet (microblog entry) the Fidonet message's subject is followed by a (space-separated) URL, creating a hyperlink to that message.
 However, unfortunately, Twitter does not understand the schemes of [FGHI URL](https://github.com/Mithgol/FGHI-URL/) format for Fidonet URLs.
 Therefore an intermediate web page (containing the necessary FGHI URL) is automatically generated, and stored in [IPFS](https://ipfs.io/) (the InterPlanetary File System), and then hyperlinked from the tweet.

+Currently this application is not designed to send the “extended” version of tweets that was introduced in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.

 This application is currently in an early phase of its development and thus does not have the desired level of feature completeness.

 ## Requirements